rule

 Text 18

+If one does not know how to discriminate [like a swan, spirit from matter] concerning the refuge to accept, when one concerning the Lord has given up on the literatures [the s'âstras] that inform about the ways of bondage and liberation, of what use is it then to wrestle in attachment for temporary matters?

 If one does not know to discriminate [like the swan] to the refuge, in one's giving up on the Lord His literatures [the s'âstras] that inform about the ways of bondage and liberation, of what avail is then the wrestling in attachment to temporary results?

-If one does not know to discriminate [like the swan] to the refuge, giving up on the Lord His literatures [the s'âstras] that inform about the ways of bondage and liberation, what then can be the use of wrestling in attachment to temporary results?
 (Vedabase)

 Text 19

-The so very sharp, revolving wheel of time drives all the world according its own rule; what use is it to endeavor in desiring profit in this world not knowing about this [this order of time]?
+The so very sharp, revolving wheel of time drives all the world according its own measure and rule; what use is it to endeavor in desiring profit in this world not knowing about this [this order of time]?
 (Vedabase)

 Text 20

+How can one, entangled in the modes of nature [see B.G.
+18: 19-29], undertake anything [like begetting children], if one does not understand the instructions of the scriptures of the Father, that tell one how to put an end to the material way of life?'

 How can one, entangled in the modes [see B.G.
 18: 19-29], be after any profit, if one doesn't understand the instructions of the scriptures of the Father that urge to follow to the book which explains how to put an end to the material way of life?'

-How can one entangled in the modes [see B.G.
-18a 19-29], not understanding the instructions of the scriptures of the Father to follow to the book saying how to put an end to the material way of life, be of any exploit?'
 (Vedabase)

 Text 21